SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm2.md

 ### Hash Tables

 A hash table is a data structure that <u>maps keys to values for highly efficient lookup</u>.
-We use an **array of linked lists** and a hash code function to implement hashtable.
+We use an **array of linked lists** and a hash code function to **implement hashtable**.
 To insert a key:

 1. First, compute the key's hash code.
 Note that two different keys could have the same hash code, as there may be an infinite number of keys and a finite number of hash codes.
 2. Then, <u>map the hash code to an index in the array</u>, something like `hash(key) % array_len`. <u>Two different hash codes could, of course, map to the same index</u>.
 3. At this index, there is a <u>linked list of keys and values</u>.
 Store the key and value in this index.
 We must use a linked list because of collisions.

 To retrieve the value pair by its key, you repeat this process.
 Compute the hash code from the key, and then compute the index from the hash code.
 Then, <u>search through the linked list</u> for the value with this key.
-If the **number of collisions is very high**, the **worst case runtime is O(N)**, where N is the number of keys.
+If the **number of collisions is very high**, the **worst case lookup time is O(N)**, where N is the number of keys.
 A good implementation can <u>keeps collisions to a minimum</u>, in which case the **lookup time is O(1)**.

 Alternatively, we can **implement the hash table with a balanced binary search tree**.
 This gives us an **O(log N) lookup time**.
 The advantage of this is potentially **using less space**, since we no longer allocate a large array.
-We can also **iterate through the keys in order**.
+We can also **iterate through the keys in order** by defining equals method.

 ### ArrayList

 In Java, arrays are fixed length.
 The <u>size is defined when you create the array</u>.
 An ArrayList is an array that resizes itself as needed while still providing **O(1) access**.
 When the array is full, the array doubles in size.
-The "resizing factor" is 2. <u>Each doubling takes 0 (n) time</u>, but happens so rarely that its amortized <u>insertion time is still 0(1)</u>.
+The "**resizing factor**" is 2. <u>Each doubling takes 0 (n) time</u>, but happens so rarely that its amortized <u>insertion time is still 0(1)</u>.

 The **total number of copies to insert N elements** is `N/2 + N/4 + N/8 .......+ 2 + 1` < N (Which is just less than N).
 Therefore, <u>inserting N elements takes O(N) work total</u>.
 Each insertion is 0(1) on average, even though <u>some insertions take 0 (N) time in the worst case</u>.